Recovery, Rewritten

 Fun used to mean loud nights, blurred memories, and regretful mornings.

-Now it looks like peace — morning walks, great company, self care, good books, candles, golf, nature.
+Now it looks like peace —walks outside, great company, self care, good books, candles, golf, nature.

 I love POMO — the pleasure of missing out.